pavoldurco/post-service/readme.md

 ### About
-Project Post is a microservice that provides additional API implementation for the Post application.
+Project Post Service is a microservice that provides additional API implementation for the Post Service Application.

 ### Prerequisites